sgrvinod/a-PyTorch-Tutorial-to-Sequence-Labeling/README.md

 The language models will learn to predict only those words it has seen during training.
 It's really unnecessary, and a huge waste of computation and memory, to use a linear-softmax layer with the extra ~400,000 out-of-corpus words from the embedding file it will never learn to predict.

-But we _can_ add these words to the input layer, even if the model never sees them during training.
-Since we're using pre-trained embeddings at the input, it doesn't _need_ to see them because the meanings of words are encoded in these vectors.
-If it's encountered a `chimpanzee` before, it likely knows what to do with an `orangutan`!
+But we _can_ add these words to the input layer even if the model never sees them during training.
+This is because we're using pre-trained embeddings at the input.
+It doesn't _need_ to see them because the meanings of words are encoded in these vectors.
+If it's encountered a `chimpanzee` before, it very likely knows what to do with an `orangutan`.

 ---

 __Is it a good idea to fine-tune the pre-trained word embeddings we use in this model?__

 I refrain from fine-tuning because most of the input vocabulary is not in-corpus.
 Most embeddings will remain the same while a few are fine-tuned.
-If the fine-tuning changes the embeddings sufficiently, the model may not work well on words that weren't fine-tuned.
+If fine-tuning changes these embeddings sufficiently, the model may not work well with the words that weren't fine-tuned.
 In the real world, we're bound to encounter many words that weren't present in a newspaper corpus from 2003.

-I'll try to verify if this is true when I get the time.

 ---

-__How do we use dynamic graphs in PyTorch to compute over only the true lengths of sequences?__
+__What are some ways we can construct dynamic graphs in PyTorch to compute over only the true lengths of sequences?__

 If you're using an RNN, simply use [`pack_padded_sequence()`](https://pytorch.org/docs/master/nn.html#torch.nn.utils.rnn.pack_padded_sequence).
 PyTorch will internally compute over only the true lengths.
 See `dynamic_rnn.py` for an example.

-If you want to execute an operation (like a linear layer transformation) only on the true timesteps, `pack_padded_sequences()` is still the way to go.
+If you want to execute an operation (like a linear transformation) only on the true timesteps, `pack_padded_sequences()` is still the way to go.
 This flattens the tensor by timestep while removing the pads.
-You can perform your operation, and then use [`pad_packed_sequence()`](https://pytorch.org/docs/master/nn.html#torch.nn.utils.rnn.pad_packed_sequence) to unflatten it and re-pad it with `0`s.
+You can perform your operation on this flattened tensor, and then use [`pad_packed_sequence()`](https://pytorch.org/docs/master/nn.html#torch.nn.utils.rnn.pad_packed_sequence) to unflatten it and re-pad it with `0`s.

 Similarly, if you want to perform an aggregation operation, like computing the loss, use `pack_padded_sequences()` to eliminate the pads.